 Recent campus builds include a new student services centre and business school, £100 million on new halls and redevelopment programme, a refurbished sports centre, and catering hubs to make eating on the go easier.
 A new £11 million purpose-built home for film, theatre and television opened in the centre of the campus in spring 2011.

 Our main Whiteknights campus is set in 130 hectares of beautiful parkland.

-Accommodation comprises both self-catered and catered halls, and all first-years who apply before the advertised deadlines are guaranteed a place in University accommodation.
+Accommodation comprises both self-catered and catered halls.
+If you meet relevant criteria you are guaranteed University accommodation (see our "Applying Accommodation" page for more details).
 Costs range from about £72 (self-catered) to £184 (catered en suite) a week.